dorotasadowska/PowerBI-project-GlobalElectronicsRetailer/README.md

 Tech used in project: Power BI, DAX, Power Query, data source

-Project was done in cooperation with Anna Irek and was a final assignment of postgraduate studies
+Project was done in cooperation with Anna Irek and was a final assignment of postgraduate studies: BI analysis at Warsaw University in cooperation of LabMasters

 How to use: download the .pbix file and open in Power BI Desktop